habedi/PracticalMachineLearning/README.md

 * [FLAML](https://github.com/microsoft/FLAML): "A Fast Library for Automated Machine Learning & Tuning" -- on FLAML's GitHub repository
 * [TextAugment](https://github.com/dsfsi/textaugment): TextAugment is a text augmentation library for Python 3
 * [NLPAug](https://github.com/makcedward/nlpaug): NLPAug is another text augmentation library for Python 3
-* [AutoTS](https://github.com/AutoViML/Auto_TS): AutoTS (or Auto_TimeSeries) is a high-level Python library for training and building models on time-serie data
+* [AutoTS](https://github.com/AutoViML/Auto_TS): AutoTS (or Auto_TimeSeries) is a high-level Python library for training and building models on time-series data
 * [Embetter](https://github.com/koaning/embetter): Embetter is an easy-to-use Python library for embedding image and text data with a Scikit-learn-compatible API
 * [Lazy Predict](https://github.com/shankarpandala/lazypredict): A handy library for evaluating the perfoamrnace of a collection of simple models on the data
 * [TensorLy](http://tensorly.org/stable/index.html): TensorLy is a Python library for performing common tensor operations, such as tensor decomposition, in an easy and fast way